 It's all fiction for now because we don't know anything for sure.
 That said, the Pixel phones have thus far been a bit uninspiring in looks, so hopefully Google packs in a bit more panache for our wrists.

 What about the Google Pixel Watch's screen?

 In the world of circular smartwatches, 360x360 pixels has been the sweet spot of late.
-Both the LG Watch Style (1.2in) and Samsung Gear S3 (1.3in) boast that resolution.
+Both the LG Watch Style (1.2in) and Samsung Galaxy Watch (1.3in) boast that resolution.

 We haven't heard any strong rumours in this regard yet, but here's hoping for a bold and crisp OLED display.
 At that size, though, the resolution sounds spot on.
 We'd rather have the battery life instead of trying to pack in more pixels into a roughly 1in display.

 It's just speculation at this point, but we're not expecting Google to reinvent the wheel when it comes to smartwatch displays.

 How much power will the Google Pixel Watch pack?

 Qualcomm's Snapdragon 2100 chip had been used across the board for Wear OS watches over the last couple years, but now Snapdragon 3100 chips are on the market.